openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 the component to reject any word characters attached to the start or end of the pattern being searched.
 Example: '(\b)search(\\W+)this(\\W+)phrase(\b)' will accept 'search this phrase' but not 'research this phrase', removing '\b' will allow 'research this phrase' to be accepted as well.
 Regex tagging is currently case-insensitive.
+To escape and search for special regex characters (ex. '.' which is used in regex to match any character) encapsulate these characters within brackets '[]' (ex. '[.]' to match the punctuation symbol '.' ).

 By default the json tagging file is located in the config folder as text-tags.json,